tpwres/teczki-polskiego-wrestlingu/content/a/ptw-exits.md

 In the beginning of 2024, [Vic Golden](@/w/vic-golden.md) was also quietly removed from the roster page.
 [Robert Star's](@/w/robert-star.md) departure went unannounced by the promotion, with his profile removed at some point between January and March 2024.
 During an [interview][robert-star-interview] for the Istota Wrestlingu YouTube channel, Robert confirmed his departure from PTW.

-On February 12th, 2024, PTW commentary team member Piotr "ShowOff" Małecki announced an indefinite leave from PTW, citing burnout as a reason.
+On February 12th, 2024, PTW commentary team member [Piotr "ShowOff" Małecki](@/w/piotr-malecki.md) announced an indefinite leave from PTW, citing burnout as a reason.
 Gradually, he severed his ties with the organization, first changing his Twitter/X bio entry to "ex-PTW commentator", and becoming increasingly critical towards the promotion.

 ### 2024: Gold Rush and Total Blast From The Past

-Right after [Total Blast](@/e/ptw/2024-05-11-ptw-6.md), long-time PTW commentator Arkadiusz Paterek confirmed his departure in a [tweet][paterek-tweet].
+Right after [PTW#6](@/e/ptw/2024-05-11-ptw-6.md), long-time PTW commentator [Arkadiusz Paterek](@/w/arek-paterek.md) confirmed his departure in a [tweet][paterek-tweet].
-On May 25th 2024, Paterek and Łukasz "Balik" Baliński (who also does commentary for PTW events) appeared on the relaunched _WrestleOne_ YouTube channel, ran by a wrestling influencer and one-time freak fighter, Patryk "Patrykos" Domke.
+On May 25th, 2024, Paterek and [Łukasz "Balik" Baliński](@/w/lukasz-balinski.md) (who also does commentary for PTW events) appeared on the relaunched _WrestleOne_ YouTube channel, ran by a wrestling influencer and one-time freak fighter, Patryk "Patrykos" Domke.
 In a livestream originally focused on an upcoming WWE event in Saudi Arabia, both Paterek and Balik briefly mentioned their PTW tenures.
-Around the 13:50 timestamp, Balik confirms his departure from PTW as well.
+Around the 13:50 mark, Balik confirms his departure from PTW as well.
 According to Paterek, this means that all the original commentary team members have now left.
 Later he also stated that Pawłowski failed to even read his farewell message, and claims that Paterek has "stabbed him in the back".